diegofernandes/servicemanager/README.md

 The parameters bellow control the connection and behaviour of the export and purge configuration.

-- **EXPORT_ACTIVE**: controls if export and purge are active.
+- **EXPORT_ENABLED**: controls if export and purge are active.
 De default value for this variable is **true**.
+The data will be exported according the **SCHEDULER_EXPORT** variable.

 - **EXPORT_BUCKET**: the name of the bucket in the AWS S3 Service.
 It should have the permissions configured correctly for writting.

 - **EXPORT_LOCALDIRECTORY**: this is a local temp directory for generating data before the export process.
 You should direct data to TMP or TEMP directory or any other with the same purpose.
-For example, /tmp
+The default is **/tmp/**

 - **EXPORT_REMOTEDIRECTORY**: this is the remote directory in the S3 Bucket.
 Remember to check the permissions in order ServiceManager can export correctly.
-The final URL will be s3://[**EXPORT_BUCKET**]/[**EXPORT_REMOTEDIRECTORY**]
+The final URL will be s3://[**EXPORT_BUCKET**][**EXPORT_REMOTEDIRECTORY**]

 - **EXPORT_PURGE**: controls the behaviour of the data purge.
-The default is **true**.
-The data will be exported according the **SCHEDULER_EXPORT** variable.
+The default is **true** and the data will be purged from the database after the export procedure.

 - **EXPORT_DAYS**: this is the days the ServiceManager will keep before exporting.
 If you specify 10 days, each data older than that limit will be exported to S3 bucket and then purged from Database.
 The local database should be used just for BAM (Business Activity Monitoring) or daily data, while older be persisted in a cheaper place such as S3 or AWS Glacier Service.
+The default value is 1 day.